What is the Best Grind Size for Espresso?

 Does grind size affect crema?

 Yes, grind size affects crema.
-If the grind size is too fine, the coffee may become over-extracted, resulting in too foamy Espresso.
-If the grind size is too coarse, the coffee may become under-extracted, resulting in weak and thin crema.
+If the grind size is too fine, the shot will become over-extracted, resulting in too foamy Espresso.
+If the grind size is too coarse, the shot will remain under-extracted, resulting in weak and thin crema.

 How do you know if espresso is too fine?

-If the espresso shot pours too slowly, it may be too fine.
-If the shot pours too quickly, it may be too coarse.
+If the espresso shot is pouring very slowly, then your grind size might be too fine.
 The ideal espresso shot should pour in 25-30 seconds and have a volume of around 1-1.25 ounces.

 Is finer grind more bitter?